Alleluia! Christ is Risen! The Lord is risen indeed! Alleluia!

 With love comes forgiveness.
 Not only do we receive forgiveness of our sins, but we are to forgive others who have wronged us.
 The Lord’s prayer reminds us of this each time we pray, “Forgive us our trespasses as we forgive those who trespass against us.”

 With forgiveness comes the command to serve others.
 Christ washed the feet of his disciples to show them that he was the servant of all.
 He told them that whoever wanted to be the greatest must become a servant of all.

 If you remember anything I have said today, let it be this:

-We are raised with Christ to love, to forgive, and to serve.
+We are raised with Christ to love, to forgive, to obey, and to serve.

 Alleluia!
 Christ is risen!
 He is risen indeed!
 Alleluia!

 In the Name of the Father, and of the Son, and of the Holy Spirit.
 Amen